Expand description

 Session::connect() takes ownership of the provided transport and performs the unbounded MQTT

 CONNECT / CONNACK handshake.
-Once connected:
+It returns a Connection that borrows the session.
+Once

 when to call